The Principal Dev – Masterclass for Tech Leads

 $ ./dockcheck.sh -h

-Syntax: dockcheck.sh [OPTION] [part of name to filter]
+Syntax: dockcheck.sh [OPTION] [comma separated names to include]

 Example: dockcheck.sh -y -x 10 -d 10 -e nextcloud,heimdall